-An Electric charge is a property of certain subatomic particles (e.g., electrons and protons) which interacts with electromagnetic fields and causes attractive and repulsive forces between them.
+An Electric charge is a property of certain subatomic particles (e.g., electrons and protons) which interacts with electro magnetic field and causes attractive and repulsive forces between them.
 Electric charges give rise to one of the four fundamental forces of nature, and is a conserved property of matter that can be quantified.
 In this sense, the phrase "quantity of electricity" is used interchangeably with the phrases "charge of electricity" and "quantity of charge."
 There are two types of charge: we call one kind of charge positive and the other negative.
 Through experimentation, we find that like-charged objects repel and opposite-charged objects attract one another.
 The magnitude of the force of attraction or repulsion is given by Coulomb's law.

-The concept of Electricity Energy field was introduced by Michael Faraday.
+The concept of Electrical Energy field was introduced by Michael Faraday.
 The electrical field force acts between two charges, in the same way that the gravitational field force acts between two masses.
 However, the electric field is a little bit different.
 Gravitational force depends on the masses of two bodies, whereas electric force depends on the electric charges of two bodies.
 While gravity can only pull two masses together, the electric force can be an attractive or repulsive force.
 If both charges are of same sign (e.g. both positive), there will be a repulsive force between the two.
 If the charges are opposite, there will be an attractive force between the two bodies (we see this in static electricity and kinetic energy).
 The magnitude of the force varies inversely with the square of the distance between the two bodies, and is also proportional to the product of the unsigned magnitudes of the two charges.

 Electric potential energy

 The electric potential difference between two points is defined as the work done per unit charge (against electrical forces) in moving a positive point charge slowly between two points.
 If one of the points is taken to be a reference point with zero potential, then the electric potential at any point can be defined in terms of the work done per unit charge in moving a positive point charge from that reference point to the point at which the potential is to be determined.
 For isolated charges, the reference point is usually taken to be infinity.
 The potential is measured in volts.
-(1 volt = 1 joule/coulomb) The electric potential is analogous to temperature: there is a different temperature at every point in space, and the temperature gradient indicates the direction and magnitude of the driving force behind heat flow.
-Similarly, there is an electric potential at every point in space, and its gradient indicates the direction and magnitude of the driving force behind charge movement.
+(1 volt = 1 joule/coulomb) The electric potential is analogous to temperature: there is a different temperature at every point in space, and the temperature gradient indicates the direction and magnitude of the driving force behind heat flow energy source.
+Similarly, there is an electric potential at every point in space, and its gradient indicates the direction and magnitude of the driving force behind moving charged energy.